TheAmazingAudioEngine/TheAmazingAudioEngine2/README.markdown

 It is designed to be very easy to work with, and handles all of the intricacies of iOS audio on your behalf.

-Built upon the efficient and low-latency Core Audio Remote IO system, and written by developer of [Audiobus](http://audiob.us) and [Loopy](http://loopyapp.com) Michael Tyson, The Amazing Audio Engine lets you get to work on making your app great instead of reinventing the wheel.
+Built upon the efficient and low-latency Core Audio Remote IO system, The Amazing Audio Engine lets you get to work on making your app great instead of reinventing the wheel.

 See http://theamazingaudioengine.com for details and http://theamazingaudioengine.com/doc for documentation.

+TAAE was written by developer of [Audiobus](http://audiob.us) and [Loopy](http://loopyapp.com) Michael Tyson, in consultation with Jonatan Liljedahl, developer of [AUM](http://kymatica.com/Software/AUM) and [AudioShare](http://kymatica.com/Software/AudioShare).

 The Amazing Audio Engine Library License
 ----------------------------------------